Lee Child

-James Dover Grant CBE (born 29 October 1954), primarily known by his pen name Lee Child, is a British author who writes thriller novels, and is best known for his Jack Reacher novel series.
+James Dover Grant CBE (born 29 October 1954), primarily known by his pen name Lee Child, is a British author who writes thriller novels and is best known for his Jack Reacher novel series.
 The books follow the adventures of a former American military policeman, Jack Reacher, who wanders the United States.
-His first novel, Killing Floor (1997), won both the Anthony Award and the Barry Award for Best First Novel.
+His first novel, Killing Floor (1997), won both the Anthony Award and the 1998 Barry Award for Best First Novel.

 Early life and education

 Grant was born in Coventry.
 His Northern Irish father, who was born in Belfast, was a civil servant who lived in the house where the singer Van Morrison was later born.
 He is the second of four sons; his younger brother, Andrew Grant, is also a thriller novelist.
-Grant's family relocated to Handsworth Wood in Birmingham when he was four years old so that the boys could receive a better education.
+Grant's family moved to Handsworth Wood in Birmingham when he was four years old so that the boys could receive a better education.
 Grant attended Cherry Orchard Primary School in Handsworth Wood until the age of 11.
 He attended King Edward's School, Birmingham.

-In 1974, at the age of 20, Grant studied law at University of Sheffield, though he had no intention of entering the legal profession and, during his student days, worked backstage in a theatre.
+In 1974, at the age of 20, Grant studied law at University of Sheffield, though he had no intention of entering the legal profession.
+During his student days, he worked backstage in a theatre.
 After graduating, he worked in commercial television.
 He received a Bachelor of Laws (LLB) degree from the University of Sheffield in 1977 and returned to the university to receive an honorary Doctor of Letters (DLitt) in 2009.

 Career

 Television production career

 Grant joined Granada Television, part of the UK's ITV Network, in Manchester as a presentation director.
 There he was involved with shows including Brideshead Revisited, The Jewel in the Crown, Prime Suspect, and Cracker.
-Grant was involved in the transmission of more than 40,000 hours of programming for Granada, writing thousands of commercials and news stories.
+Grant was involved in the transmission of more than 40,000 hours of programmes for Granada, writing thousands of commercials and news stories.
 He worked at Granada from 1977 to 1995 and ended his career there with two years as a trade union shop steward.